Installing a Client (MRS 3.x)

 Prerequisites

-• If the node where the client is to be installed is outside the cluster, the node must be able to communicate with the nodes in the MRS cluster.
+- If the node where the client is to be installed is outside the MRS cluster, the node must be able to communicate with the nodes in the MRS cluster.
 Otherwise, client installation will fail.

-• You can install the client on the node as a root or any OS user.
+- You can install the client as user root or any OS user.
 The user must have the operation permission on the client file storage directory and installation directory.
+For example, the permission on the two directories is 755.
+Users root and omm have the required permission by default.
+You can enter the required directory and run the ll command to view the permission.

-• When you install the client as a user other than omm or root, and the /var/tmp/patch directory already exists, you have changed the permission for the directory to 777 and changed the permission for the logs in the directory to 666.
+- When you install the client as a user other than omm or root, and the /var/tmp/patch directory already exists, you have changed the permission for the directory to 777 and changed the permission for the logs in the directory to 666.
+The command for changing the permission is chmod [who] operator [permission] filename.

-Installing a Client on a Node in a Cluster
+Installing a Client on a Node Inside a Cluster

 Description